HenryTorres110/Jr_Data_Analyst_Ex/README.md

 - Luis_Project
 - Virtual_Env

 after doing so, run the following command to install all the requirements we use for this specific project: **pip install -r requirements.txt** (First navigate to Luis_Project/mysite, in that directory is the .txt file).
-The .txt file is available for you to see what dependencies and versions were necesarry to build this project.
+The .txt file is available for you to see what dependencies and versions were necessary to build this project.

 5.- Now that you are all set navigate to the following path using cd in your terminal: (venv) cd Parent_Directory/Luis_Project/mysite.
 There you will have a python file called *manage.py*, which you will use to run our server.